-\including the taxpayer, which property, payroll and sales are associated with the combined group's unitary business wherever located.
-[The [property, payroll, and receipts] of a partnership shall be included in the determination of the partner's apportionment percentage in proportion to a ratio the numerator of which is the amount of the partner's distributive share of partnership's unitary income included in the income of the combined group in accordance with Section 3.C.ii.(c). and the denominator of which is the amount of the partnership's total unitary income.
+ii.
+In calculating the apportionment percentage in Section 3.B.i.(a), [property, payroll, and salesreceipts] of a partnership shall-beare included in the determination in proportion to a ratio the numerator of which is the amount of the distributive share of the partnership's apportionable income included in the income of the combined group in accordance with Section 3.C. and the denominator of which is the amount of the partnership's total apportionable income.

-C. Determination of the apportionble income of the combined group.
+C. Determination of the apportionable income of the combined group.